simpleviewinc/sv-mongo-graphql-utils/README.md

 ## schemaLoader

-schemaLoader merges all of your schema files into a single schema.
+schemaLoader takes all of the files present in `graphqlRootDirectory` and merges them into a single schema.
 This allows you to make your larger schema more maintainable by splitting it up into logical units.
-It will take every schema file present in the `graphqlRootDirectory` and merge it into one schema.
-An example of a module schema is outlined in [Modularizing Your GraphQL Schema](https://www.apollographql.com/blog/modularizing-your-graphql-schema-code-d7f71d5ed5f2/).
+An example of a modular schema is outlined in [Modularizing Your GraphQL Schema](https://www.apollographql.com/blog/modularizing-your-graphql-schema-code-d7f71d5ed5f2/).

 * args
   * graphqlRootDirectory - folder containing graphql schema files which contain resolvers, types, directives, scalars, etc.